 Your team is more than welcome to help!
 Oftentimes our mentors will have 2-10 people helping with their labs, working with the students on their projects, doing a different experiment, etc.

-If you will have a team participating please let our Program Coordinator, Morgan Laboucan know so we can keep track of who to send thank you’s to.
+If you will have a team participating please let our Program Director, Morgan Laboucan know so we can keep track of who to send thank you’s to.

 We are hoping to engage our students and drive interest in STEM programs at university.
 We hope professors can share an area of science, technology, engineering or math that will drive students’ interest.